 The real Blair looked absolutely nothing like the actor (Malachy McCourt) portraying him in the film.
 The point of the Lee-Blair scene is to focus on Lee’s decision to reject the offer proposed to him.
 But from what I’ve learned since I first saw that scene, virtually everything about it is misleading and erroneous.
-And the film offers nothing about the very critical moment that occurred after Lee left Blair’s house.
+And the film offers nothing about what happened after Lee left Blair’s house.

-The movie gets it right that Lee came to Blair’s home (across the street from the White House) and was offered command of the Union Army.
+The movie gets it right that Lee came to Blair’s home (across the street from the White House).
 And that’s all it got right.
-He did not decline the offer on the spot.
-The film makes a huge mistake in making it look like the two men didn’t really know each other.
+He was actually offered the command of the force which would eventually become the Army of the Potomac, the same army he would actually oppose and attempt to destroy.
+Anyway, he did not decline the offer on the spot.
+The film also makes a huge mistake in making it look like the two men didn’t really know each other.
 In the real conversation, the names Robert and Preston would have been used- not Colonel Lee and Mr. Blair.
 Indeed, Lee seems so out of touch with Blair that he even refers to him as “general” at one point (movie goof, really).
 In fact, they were related through the marriage of Samuel Phillips Lee, Robert’s third cousin; and Blair’s daughter Elizabeth.
 The couple’s home, built in 1859, was right next door to Blair’s home.
-And these buildings still stand today, renovated and consolidated as the Blair House, the official guest house of the President of the United States (it was also the residence used by President Harry Truman during the renovation of the White House).
+And these buildings still stand today, renovated and consolidated as the Blair House, the official guest house of the President of the United States (it was also the residence used by President Harry Truman during the renovation of the White House in the 1950s).